mzarnitsa/psql/README.md

 # Installation

-First of all, you will need to have PostgreSQL installed and `psql` command in the PATH.
+First of all, you will need to have PostgreSQL installed and `psql` command in the `$PATH`.

 ```
 mkdir -p ~/.config/nvim/pack/packages/start/